Dharmiklakhankiya/Sweet-Shop-Management-System/readme.md

 # Sweet Shop Management System

+> **Reason for Creation**
+> This project was developed as part of the Incubyte recruitment process.
+The objective was to demonstrate proficiency in Test-Driven Development (TDD), clean coding practices, and professional workflows by building a Sweet Shop Management System from scratch.
+All requirements and features were implemented according to the coding kata provided by Incubyte.

 A simple, fully-tested Sweet Shop Management System built with Node.js and Express, following Test-Driven Development (TDD) principles.
 This project was created as a coding kata and learning exercise, with a focus on clean code, maintainability, and professional workflows.

 ## Features